HoldenGrant/spoDL-web_ui/README.md

    This will:
    - Check Python installation
    - Install all required libraries from requirements.txt
-   - Set Spotify credentials (edit run.bat to use your own)
+   - Set Spotify credentials (from .env or prompt)
    - Start the FastAPI server

+**Always use run.bat to start the app on Windows for easiest setup.**

 ### Mac/Linux